mohnishkumarkg/Swiggy-Restaurant-Analytics-Dashboard/README.md

-# 🍽️ Swiggy Restaurant Analytics Dashboard
+# 🍽️ Restaurant Analytics Dashboard
 Disclaimer: This is an independent portfolio project created for educational purposes using a publicly available dataset.
 It is not affiliated with, endorsed by, or sponsored by Swiggy

 ## 📌 Overview